Saker233/IVIUsingYoctoJavaFX/GUI/README.md

     - Speed limit run even not in Home Screen.
     - add Speed Gauge to Home Screen

+### Time Display
+- Display time on Home screen.
+- Use Data time format to specify the format type.
+- Set Time according to Local time.

 ### Testing and Validation
 - Test fade transitions for loading screens